TRAINING GOES TO WORK

 From learning it to doing it.

 Having graduated from the Academy, you are now an Officer in Training (OIT).
-As an OIT, you will spend 16 weeks in Field Training prior to being cut loose.
+As an OIT, you will spend 16 weeks in Field Training prior to your full-time assignment.
 Your Field Training is comprised of four phases: Phase 1, 6 weeks, Field Training Officer #1 (FTO); Phases 2 & 3, 4 weeks each, FTO #2 & #3; Phase 4, 2 Weeks, FTO #1, Final Evaluation.
-During this time, you will train in all three Uniform Divisions and in multiple shifts.
+It is likely that during field training you will work and experience different shifts and areas of Tulsa.

 You did it.
 Now, you're independent.